djbristow/RAILS/isms/README.md

 # isms
 &copy; David Bristow, 2020

-IoT Subscriber is a Express application that subscribes to micro messages from the MQTT Broker and sends them to a MEVN web application using web sockets.
-This application uses port 3009.
+IoT Subscriber is an application that subscribes to micro messages from the MQTT Broker and adds or updates the micros collection.

 ## Version
-* 1.0.0 - 5/29/2020
+* 1.1.0 - 5/31/2020

 ## License